メインコンテンツにスキップ

 5. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating the location of the Konara oak.

-A refreshing, bright Konara oak forest has been created near the entrance, where visitors come and go.
-The fresh greenery of early spring is one of its highlights.
+A bright, refreshing grove of Konara oak trees has been arranged near the entrance, where visitors pass through.
+The fresh green leaves of early spring are one of its highlights.

 6. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating the location of the Japanese silver grass.